geektoni/www.detoni.me/_pages/about.md

 ### Trivia

 I should technically have an [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) of 5.
-It doesn't mean much, but it is funny mathematical folklore to not tell you about it.
+It doesn't mean much, but it is a nice mathematical joke.